 United Civil constructed a 1,000,000 litre underground storage tank in urban Whangārei, to reduce wastewater overflows into Whangārei Harbour during heavy rain.

-This $4.8 million project involved construction of the storage tank at depths of up to 6m below existing ground level, with the added complication of extremely poor soil conditions.
+This $4.8m project involved construction of the storage tank at depths of up to six metres below existing ground level, with the added complication of extremely poor soil conditions.

-- Storage tank floor being cast in-situ, along with pre-cast wall panels and a reinforced concrete topping slab to form the tank, undertaken by United Civil subsidiary Paneltech Construction
+- storage tank floor being cast insitu, along with pre-cast wall panels and a reinforced concrete topping slab to form the tank (undertaken by United Civil subsidiary Paneltech Construction)

 This successfully executed design solution has provided exceptional ongoing performance.
-Completed without incident and within the agreed timeframes, post-contract performance has been high, eliminating many spills into the Whangarei Harbour and achieving standards of water treatment that exceed design expectations.
+Completed without incident and within the agreed timeframes, the tank has eliminated many spills into the Whangārei Harbour and helped achieve standards of water treatment that exceed design expectations.